D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 Equipment (CPE) and the Auto-Configuration Server (ACS) but gives no hint about the exchange of the secret.
 Because it is not standard, not all ISPs will have the same way of exchanging the secret.
-We can assume some may take the easy way out and use common default password for all devices.
+We can assume some may take the easy way out and use a common default password for all devices.

 Even when secure and unique passwords are used, some devices make use of